 The MDN documentation provides the most up-to-date, granular, and accurate feature support information.
 As of February 2017, features are rolling out piecemeal in FireFox, Chrome and Opera, and Safari’s developer preview.
 Edge has moved it into their to-do list.

 There is a polyfill for unsupported features and browsers like Edge and Safari.

 Beware: Our beloved CanIUse.com is not a reliable source for compatibility as it does not report in detail on which features are implemented in which browsers.
-There is a manual test you can do yourself just to be sure.

 Want to talk web animations?